-W. Richard Schmeal, Gas/Electric Ventures, is the main owner and organizer of the Gas/Electric Partnership.
+W. Richard Schmeal, Gas/Electric Ventures, is a founder of the Gas/Electric Partnership.
 He has held management and engineering positions with Shell Oil, Shell Chemical, and Shell Development, and was Director of the Electric Power Research Institute’s Chemicals, Petroleum, & Natural Gas Center.
+He was president of the Houston Arboretum & Nature Center, chairman of the Friends of Archaeology for the Museum of New Mexico, and chairman of the Materials Engineering & Sciences division of the American Institute of Chemical Engineers.
 He has Chemical Engineering degrees from the University of Illinois, Northwestern University, and the University of Minnesota.

 Andrew Slaughter is a highly experienced energy executive with four decades of senior positions in major energy companies and leading consulting and advisory firms in Europe and North America.
 His areas of interest are energy markets, supply, demand and price dynamics, energy investment drivers, sustainability, and the energy transition.